mstrbstrd/popconblog/src/posts/PopCon.md

-The following was written by Shaedan Hawse & GPT-4...
+--The following was written by Shaedan Hawse and GPT-4

 Proposal for "Popular Consensus": A Decentralized Public Utility